quickwit-oss/quickwit/docs/configuration/index-config.md

 ### Field types

 Each field has a type that indicates the kind of data it contains, such as integer on 64 bits or text.
-Quickwit supports the following raw types `text`, `i64`, `u64`, `f64`, `date`, and `bytes`, and also supports composite types such as array and object.
+Quickwit supports the following raw types `text`, `i64`, `u64`, `f64`, `datetime`, and `bytes`, and also supports composite types such as array and object.
 Behind the scenes, Quickwit is using tantivy field types, don't hesitate to look at [tantivy documentation](https://github.com/tantivy-search/tantivy) if you want to go into the details.

 ### Raw types